Captain Medwin set down his spoon and looked at Faolan. “Plan for what?”

 When Gutter nodded, Faolan continued downhill, slower this time.
 The noise behind him dropped to that of a small, nearsighted creature hunting for food, which Faolan knew was as good as

 Gutter could do for now.
 He’ll learn, if he lives long enough.
-Faolan kept moving southwest in an arc designed to bring him back to due west of the gate.
+Faolan kept moving in an arc designed to bring him back to due west of the gate.

 Eventually he reached the return point and stopped.
 “Wait here.
 I’ll come back for you after I’ve located the watcher.”